Digital shield in cyberspace with a person selecting it with their finger.

 If you access UW–Madison information technology resources using your NetID, you are required to take this training annually, every 365 days (or earlier if required by your area).

-Employees will be notified on Workday when their training is due.
+Employees who need to take the training will be notified via Workday 30 days prior to when the training is due.

-Students not employed by the university are encouraged to complete the training to become more cyber secure, but are not required to take it.
+Students not employed by the university are encouraged to complete the training to become more cyber secure, but they are not required to take it.

 Register for the training (on the page you’re on now) using your NetID (and if prompted, select UW–Madison as your organization).
-You will NOT be able to access the training using a Guest NetID.
+You will not be able to access the training using a Guest NetID.

 Why isn’t the Cybersecurity Awareness Training appearing in my Canvas dashboard?